 FIELD LAB SITES

-Walking tour of the UCLA cogeneration chiller facility, storm water capture, and hydroponics with Bonny Bentzin, UCLA Deputy Chief Sustainability Officer.
+Walking tour of the UCLA cogeneration chiller facility, storm water capture, solar electric vehicle charging stations, and hydroponics garden with Bonny Bentzin, UCLA Deputy Chief Sustainability Officer.

 PORT OF LOS ANGELES